 - With an immersion blender, puree the ingredients until smooth.

 - Return to the heat and bring to boil.

 - Remove from heat and add butter, salt and pepper to taste.

-Add a little bit of lemon juice if you want a bit more acidity.
 You could also add a dash of ground coriander or fresh coriander leaves.

 Check out more African recipes here: